-- 90. Most treaty bodies have adopted modalities for interaction with specialized agencies and other bodies of the United Nations.
-This interaction is specifically envisaged in the provisions of some of the treaties (articles 16 to 24 of the International Covenant on Economic, Social and Cultural Rights; article 40, paragraph 2, of the International Covenant on Civil and Political Rights; article 22 of the Convention on the Elimination of All Forms of Discrimination against Women; article 45 of the Convention on the Rights of the Child; article 74 of the Convention on the Rights of Migrant Workers and article 38 of the Convention on the Rights of Persons with Disabilities.
+- 89. Most treaty bodies have adopted modalities for interaction with specialized agencies and other bodies of the United Nations.
+This interaction is specifically envisaged in the provisions of some of the treaties (articles 16 to 24 of the International Covenant on Economic, Social and Cultural Rights; article 40, paragraph 2, of the International Covenant on Civil and Political Rights; article 22 of the Convention on the Elimination of All Forms of Discrimination against Women; article 45 of the Convention on the Rights of the Child; article 74 of the Convention on the Rights of Migrant Workers and articles 36, paragraph 5, and 38, paragraph (a) of the Convention on the Rights of Persons with Disabilities.
 Most treaty bodies have made provision for this in their rules of procedure (HRC, rule 67; CEDAW, rules 44 and 45; CAT, rule 62; CRC, rule 70; CESCR, rules 66-68; CMW, rules 28-29).
-Two treaties, the Conventions on the Rights of the Child and on Migrants, mention specific specialized agencies in relation to the work of their treaty bodies the United Nations Children's Fund (UNICEF) in article 45 of the Convention on the Rights of the Child and ILO in article 74 of the Convention on the Rights of Migrant Workers. - 91.
-Most of the treaties provide for their committees to forward States parties' reports to relevant United Nations entities through the Secretary-General, although not all committees actually do this.
+Two treaties, the Conventions on the Rights of the Child and on Migrants, mention specific specialized agencies in relation to the work of their treaty bodies the United Nations Children's Fund (UNICEF) in article 45 of the Convention on the Rights of Migrant Workers. - 90.
+Most of the treaties provide for their committees to forward States parties' reports to relevant United Nations entities through the Secretary-General, although most do not actually do this.
 Reports, as official documents, are sent to these entities as part of the general distribution, are available through the ODS and are posted on the OHCHR web site.